-The Student Health Center does not provide medical excuses for class absences or tardiness but will, with a student's written permission, notify instructors that the student was seen by a health professional at the Health Center.
+The Student Health Center does not provide medical excuses for class absences or tardiness but will, upon request with a student's written permission, notify instructors that the student was seen by a health professional at the Health Center.
 This notification will be sent to the specified faculty via e-mail only.

 When the Student Health Center is closed, the Lynchburg College Emergency Medical Service is usually available to provide first-aid and emergency care for students on campus.
 Students can access this service by contacting Campus Safety and Security (emergency extension 5555).
+Student Health Services are not available during academic breaks and summer sessions.

 STUDENT HEALTH INSURANCE: All students are expected to have medical insurance coverage.
-Students may enroll in a student health insurance plan offered through the College.
-The College Business Office mails brochures describing this plan to new students during the summer.
-Information about the plan is also available in the Business Office.
-Students who choose another plan, especially one from an out-of-town health maintenance organization, are urged to review their policy carefully to determine which physicians and medical services are covered in the local Lynchburg area and to ensure that coverage is provided for both routine and emergency medical care, as well as prescriptions.
+The College Business Office has a list of local insurance agents if you do not have medical insurance.
+Students are urged to review their policy carefully to determine which physicians and medical services are covered in the local Lynchburg area and to ensure that coverage is provided for both routine and emergency medical care, as well as prescriptions.